 It is also possible to add the settings page as a child of the homepage.
 I would advise against this though.
 In this pattern the CMS content-tree would look like this:

 - Page 2

-The first issue with this approach is that the page could be indexed and returned within the search results, the menu, or the site-map.
-This approach is also a lot less secure.
-Global settings should never be publicly accessible and ensuring the setting-page sits outside the main content tree will present this.
+First, the page could accidentally be indexed and returned within the search results, second, the menu may pick it up and reference it in the primary navigation, finally, it could even appear within the site-map.
+Global settings should never be publicly accessible and ensuring the setting-page sits outside the main content tree will prevent this from happening.

 The settings-block pattern is a variation of the settings page pattern.
-As of Umbraco V8.9, Umbraconow ships with a new property called the block-list editor.
+As of Umbraco V8.9, Umbraco now ships with a new property called the block-list editor.
 For this discussion, the important concept to grasp is the usefulness of a block.
-Blocks are also made from a document-types meaning there are no be concepts to really grasp to start using them.
+Blocks within the block list editor are created from normal document-types.
+A document-type become a block when the 'Is Element' checkbox is selected.
 A block can contain all the same properties as any other document-type.
-This means that you can build one or more settings blocks to store global settings.
-These blocks can then be added to a settings page as long as it has a lock-list editor defined within it.
+This means that you can use a block to store your settings!
+What's better is you can group related settings into separate blocks. blocks.
+These blocks can then be added to a settings page that has a block-list editor defined within it.

+Blocks provide a more robust process for maintaining global settings.
+Batching related settings into specific blocks will give more flexibility.
+If a batch of settings become obsolete that one block can be deleted.
 Being able to add and remove blocks like this follows the open/close principle in SOLID.
-Settings can be added without modifying the behavior of the existing system.
+Settings can be added without modifying the behaviour of the existing system.
 This will make maintaining global settings in the future easier.
 Another added side-effect of having global settings split across multiple blocks will prevent a monolith from occurring.
-To get started with the settings-block approach you would use this code:
+To get started with the settings-block you would use this code:

-Within a controller a setting can be accessed like this:
+Within a controller, a setting from a block can be accessed like this:

 FeatureFlags is a block added into a block-list-editor, simple!

 You can see this working, in my V8 sample site here.
 Happy Coding!